markmoxon/revs-source-code-bbc-micro/README.md

 Let's look at how to build Revs from the source.

-### Build targets

-There is one main build target available:

-* `build` - A version that exactly matches the original binaries

-Builds are supported for both Windows and Mac/Linux systems.
-In all cases the build process is defined in the `Makefile` provided.

 ### Windows

 For Windows users, there is a batch file called `make.bat` to which you can pass one of the build targets above.
 Before this will work, you should edit the batch file and change the values of the `BEEBASM` and `PYTHON` variables to point to the locations of your `beebasm.exe` and `python.exe` executables.
 You also need to change directory to the repository folder (i.e. the same folder as `make.bat`).

-All being well, doing the following:
+All being well, entering the following into a command window:

 ```
-make.bat build
+make.bat
 ```

 will produce a file called `revs-acornsoft.ssd` in the `5-compiled-game-discs` folder that contains the Acornsoft variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.